A constantly dripping tap can be one of the most annoying things you might face.

 The following step involves removing the tap stem, which is located inside the tap, from the affected basin.
 Hold it with the crescent wrench and turn the hexagonal packing nut counterclockwise to loosen it.
 Removing this nut will allow you to lift the stem up and out of the sink.

 If your sink comprises compression-style separate faucets for hot and cold water, hold the handle while you loosen the packing nut with your other hand.
-You may also need to spray some lubricant like WD-40 on the nut and wait for a few minutes before trying to loosen it.
+You may also need to spray some lubricant like WD-40 on the nut and wait a few minutes before loosening it.

 3. Replacing The Tap Washer